OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 ##### Working prototype
 - Calibration is required for the MCP3008 & Soil Moisture Sensor.
-The value returned by the MCP3008 is a value between 0 and 1023, not necessarily reflecting the actual humudity.
+The value returned by the MCP3008 is a value between 0 and 1023, not necessarily reflecting the actual humidity.

 ###### To keep an eye on
 - The size of the log file(s).
 Purge it from time to time if it is on.